 Here is the above case for London, UK with the lang parameter set to ‘id’:

 Whilst it is not common, we may add additional condition codes in the future.
 Your code should handle new, unknown condition IDs and we recommend you implement a way to easily add new conditions as necessary.

 Current list of condition codes

-The latest version of our conditions code is available in our GitHub in our translations files:
+The latest version of our conditions code is available in our translation source data:

 Each language file includes the set of descriptors for the type_<number>.
 These are the descriptors used for the conditions.
 Not all of these conditions are currently used but they may be used as we continue to improve our product.